lexus2k/tiny_mm/README.md

 ## Introduction

-Tiny memory manager can be used for dynamic allocation in AVR Arduino environment.
+Tiny memory manager can be used for dynamic memory allocations.
+Remember that many systems (and mcu controllers) have built-in memory manager.
+This library can be used to allocate memory blocks from predefined pool.
+And comments and wishes, please submit to issues section.

 ## Key Features